-Thanks for visiting my website and blog.
-I’m a physician, writer, early stage researcher, and healthcare advocate.
+Thank you for visiting my website and blog.
+I’m a physician, writer, researcher, and advocate.

-My writing generally focuses on the policy, politics, and history of health care, and my articles have appeared, either in print or online, in the Guardian, New Republic, Los Angeles Review of Books, USA Today, Salon, CNN.com, Dissent, US News & World Report, Jacobin, In These Times, and elsewhere.
-I have a book forthcoming on the history of the “human right to health” idea, to be published by Routledge.
+My writing focuses on the policy, politics, and history of health care, and my articles have appeared, either in print or online, in the Washington Post, Guardian, New Republic, Los Angeles Review of Books, USA Today, Salon, the Nation, CNN.com, US News & World Report, Jacobin, and elsewhere.
+My book, To Heal Humankind: The Right to Health in History, was published by Routledge in 2017.

-Finally, I’m an advocate for real universal health care, and serve on the board of directors and as secretary of Physicians for a National Health Program.
+Finally, I’m an advocate for universal health care, and serve as president of Physicians for a National Health Program.
 If we believe in a “right to health” for all, then we need a universal single-payer health care system for all.

-I attended college and medical school at New York University.
+I received my bachelors and medical degree from New York University, and a masters in public health degree from the Harvard T.H.
+Chan School of Public Health.
 I did my residency in internal medicine residency at Columbia, where I spent a year as a chief-resident.
-In 2016 I completed a fellowship in pulmonary and critical care medicine at what was previously called the Harvard Combined program, which included Massachusetts General Hospital, Brigham and Women’s Hospital, and Beth Israel Deaconness Hospital.
+I trained in in pulmonary and critical care medicine at what was previously called the Harvard Combined fellowship program, which included Massachusetts General Hospital, Brigham and Women’s Hospital, and Beth Israel Deaconness Hospital.

-Any opinions expressed here, in my writings, on social media, or in interviews are my own, and do not necessarily reflect that of my employer or any other organizational or academic affiliation.
+Any opinions expressed here, in my writings, on social media, or in interviews are my own, and do not necessarily reflect that of my employer or any of my organizational or academic affiliations.